idanshal/sb-todo-app-tdp/README.md

 - `ResponseEntity` represents the whole HTTP response: status code, headers, and body.
   - As a result, we can use it to fully configure the HTTP response.
   - If we want to use it, we have to return it from the endpoint; Spring takes care of the rest.
-- `@ResponseStatus` - Sets the status code of the HTTP response
-- `@ResponseBody` - Binds a method return value to the response body

 - Add `@RequestMapping` to the controller class with the path "/api/todos"
 - Add the following endpoints: